 Quarantine wash bays must comply with Australian Quarantine Inspection Services (AQIS) standards.
 They are used in import/export yards, container handling depots, docks and shipping facilities and other similar applications.
 The requirements for quarantine wash bays are more stringent than other models and may include the use of filters to capture any contaminants from the wastewater.

 Any wash bay associated with imported plant or animal products must also meet the biological criteria of AQIS.
-These requirements are aimed at preventing alien species from entering the Australian ecosystem.
+These requirements are aimed at preventing foreign species from entering the Australian ecosystem.

 Choosing the right wash bay

 Any business washing vehicles and equipment produces wastewater and therefore requires a wash bay to comply with regulations.
-Allowing this wastewater to enter the stormwater system or to discharge directly to the environment is not lawful.
-However, there are several types of wash bay available.
+Allowing this wastewater to enter the stormwater system or to discharge directly into the environment is not lawful.

 Some helpful factors to bear in mind when choosing a wash bay are:

-- Water recycling options and rainwater harvesting can be applied to a variety of different wash bays.
+- Water recycling options and rainwater harvesting can be applied to various wash bays.

 - Larger wash bays require a roof or a first flush diversion system.
 This helps to prevent a large volume of clean water from entering the wastewater sewer network during a rainstorm.